 Filmed using Canon XF100 camcorder, a Tascam audio recorder and Rhode shotgun microphone, edited using Final Cut Pro X and Motion 5 software.

 Analysis of work:

-- I’m very happy with how this turned out, the use of cinematic overlapping fading visuals and range of built up audio tracks creates the perfect hospital atmosphere I had envisaged in my head.
-I also love the fade in and out between the ambience for the two different locations, as it is both subtle and thought provoking.
+- I’m very happy with how this turned out, the use of overlapping fading visuals and a range of built up audio tracks creates the hospital atmosphere I had envisaged.
+I also love the cinematic fade between ambiences to represent the two different locations, which is both subtle and thought provoking.